 1 developmental problems, allergic reactions, and other adverse effects that can be irreversible even 2 after low-level exposures."
 3 (7) Further, because of the risk of ongoing exposure to these extremely hazardous 4 excreted drugs, the American Cancer Society has published a comprehensive list of safety 5 precautions regarding the in-home personal hygiene for individuals undergoing chemotherapy 6 and their families.
 7 (8) Therefore, for the protection of both the public health and the environment, the 8 general assembly shall require that standards are set forth pursuant to this section to address this 9 serious health and safety issue.
 10 (c) Chemotherapy precautions following treatment.
-All physicians, pharmacists, or other 11 health care professionals licensed in the state of Rhode Island authorized to prescribe and/or 12 administer chemotherapy treatment shall: 13 (1) Provide written notice from the prescribing pharmacist to each patient undergoing 14 such treatment as to the hazards posed to patients and their families of extremely hazardous 15 excretions, including, but not limited to, urine, feces, and vomit, for a period following treatment 16 as generally determined by the food and drug administration label accompanying said 17 chemotherapy drug or drugs.
-To the extent such notices are generally consistent with those now 18 provided for patients undergoing treatment with radioactive drugs, or consistent with the 19 recommendations of the World Health Organization with regard to cytotoxic drugs, or otherwise 20 consistent with similar standards that may be approved by the department of environmental 21 management in the context of a producer stewardship plan adopted under chapter 19.16 of title 22 23, then the prescribing pharmacist will not be held liable for the form of such notice; 23 (2) Participate in an approved producer stewardship program for the collection, safe and 24 proper disposal of extremely hazardous wastes, including cytotoxic drugs and related byproducts 25 and wastes adopted pursuant to chapter 19.16 of title 23 so that providers and patients can safely 26 collect and contain extremely hazardous excretions for a period of time as determined by the 27 United States Food and Drug Administration ("FDA") and referenced on the relevant FDA 28 prescription insert(s).
+All physicians, pharmacists, or other 11 health care professionals licensed in the state of Rhode Island authorized to prescribe and/or 12 administer chemotherapy treatment shall: 13 (1) Provide written notice from the prescribing pharmacist to each patient undergoing 14 such treatment as to the hazards posed to patients and their families of extremely hazardous 15 excretions, including, but not limited to, urine, vomit, and feces, for a period following treatment 16 as generally determined by the food and drug administration label accompanying said 17 chemotherapy drug or drugs.
+To the extent such notices are generally consistent with those now 18 provided for patients undergoing treatment with radioactive drugs, or consistent with the 19 recommendations of the World Health Organization with regard to cytotoxic drugs, or otherwise 20 consistent with similar standards that may be approved by the department of environmental 21 management in the context of a product stewardship plan adopted under chapter 19.16 of title 23, 22 then the prescribing pharmacist will not be held liable for the form of such notice; 23 (2) Participate in an approved product stewardship program for the collection safe and 24 proper and disposal of Extremely Hazardous Wastes, including Cytotoxic Drugs and related 25 byproducts and wastes adopted pursuant to chapter 19.16 of title 23 so that providers and patients 26 can safely collect and contain extremely hazardous excretions for a period of time as determined 27 by the United States Food and Drug Administration ("FDA") and referenced on the relevant FDA 28 prescription insert(s).
 29 (d) Cytotoxic drug producers shall provide for the costs of managing and safely disposing 30 of the health care waste identified in this section in accordance with chapter 19.16 of title 23.
-31 (e) Receipt of notice from the party administering chemotherapy drugs or their agent 32 responsible for proper disposal of the hazardous wastes by the prescribing pharmacist or chief 33 pharmacist that the wastes have been disposed of in accordance with a producer stewardship plan 34 shall satisfy the responsibility of the prescribing pharmacist hereunder.
+31 (e) Receipt of notice from the party administering chemotherapy drugs or their agent 32 responsible for proper disposal of the hazardous wastes by the prescribing pharmacist or chief 33 pharmacist that the wastes have been disposed of in accordance with a product stewardship plan 34 shall satisfy the responsibility of the prescribing pharmacist hereunder.